sk0601/Highway-Surveillance/README.md

 contrast differences between images and the noises such as dirty regions in white background of the plate can be eliminated.
 The main concept behind this is the accuracy of correlation function.

+## Conclusion
+An easy technique for vehicle speed detection and number plate recognition is presented.
+The images that have been tested were of various backgrounds, illuminations, colors as well as of different lengths.
+The experiments proved that the number plates were recognized more accurately when the images were cropped.
+Overall, the entire system that we developed worked convincingly.

+## References
+• J.S.
+Chittode and R. Kate, “Number plate recognition using segmentation,” International Journal of Engineering Research & Technology, Vol. 1 Issue 9, November- 2012.

+• H. Peng, F. Long and Z. Chi, “Document image recognition based on template matching of component block projections,” IEEE transaction on Pattern Analysis and machine Intelligence, Vol. 25, no. 9, pp 1188-1192, sep 2003.

+• Hao Chen, Jisheng Ren, Huachun Tan, Jianqun Wang, “ A novel method for license plate localization”, 4th Proc. of ICIG 2007, pp. 604-609.

+• Serkan Ozbay, Ergun Ercelebi, “Automatic vehicle identification by plate recognition”, Proc. of PWASET, vol. 9, no. 4, 2005, pp. 222-225